Cal-Woods/DKIT-Year2-Algorithms/README.md

-# DKIT
+# DKIT-Year2-Algorithms
-A repository for all of my college work.
+A repository for my JAVA projects for Algorithms module.

-This repository will include My programming principles work, system administration work, are there any other programs or scripts.
+This repository consists of my algorithms projects from year 2 of my BSc in Computing course, focusing on Software Development.